Avicted/galaxy_visualization_raylib/README.md

 This project visualizes 100,000 real galaxies in blue and 100,000 randomly distributed galaxies in red.
 The data is sourced from the GPU programming course at
 [Åbo Akademi University](https://studiehandboken.abo.fi/en/course/IT00CG19/19162?period=2024-2027)

+This course teaches parallel programming using CUDA.
+The assignment is to prove weather galaxies are randomly distributed or not.

+The students have to prove this on their own.

+This program is a visualization of the data.

 ## Prerequisites

 This project can be built using plain g++ through build.sh (raylib is the only dependency), Meson, CMake, or Make.